Nikola-Milovic/blog/content/posts/fun-sane-node-tdd-postgres-pglite-drizzle-vitest/index.md

 2. **PGLite Fidelity:** While PGLite *is* running actual Postgres compiled to WASM, it's newer technology.
 Be mindful that there *could* be subtle differences or unsupported features compared to a native Postgres installation or a Docker image.
 I haven't hit any issues yet for typical web app CRUD operations, but always test thoroughly and be aware of the possibility.
 Don't let flaky tests give you false confidence.
 3. **Potentionally slower** for larger test suites.
 I am still not certain that this approach scales better than the `testcontainers` + snapshotting, since the bottleneck in that case is the startup time of the container, while subsequent tests run quite quickly.
 Not sure if the `fs` operations and the spinning up of `PGlite` instances will actually prove to be a bigger bottleneck than the initial startup time of `testcontainers`.
 That is something left to be tested.
 Please do let me know if you try it

 This PGLite + Drizzle + Vitest combination, especially with the snapshotting(-ish) technique, has significantly improved my Node.js TDD experience.
-It brings back that snappy, responsive feeling I loved from Go (with `PGlite` it's even better than go I'd argue), making test-driven development truly enjoyable and productive.
+It brings back that snappy, responsive feeling I loved from Go (with `PGlite` it's even better than Go), making test-driven development truly enjoyable and productive.

 ---